stajichlab/PHYling/README.md

 Meanwhile, users can construct tree with a more sophisticated **partition mode** when using [RAxML-NG] and [IQ-TREE].
 In general, the partition mode expects different genes exhibit different evolutionary rates, which should be estimated with different models.

-The example below concatenates all the markers and run tree building with partitioning and 1000 bootstrap replicates through IQ-TREE.
+The example below concatenates all the markers and run tree building with partitioning through IQ-TREE.

 ```
-phyling tree -I align -M iqtree -b 1000 -c -p -t 16
+phyling tree -I align -M iqtree -c -p -t 16
 ```

 **Note: Partition mode is not supported in VeryFastTree.**